hapax/hapax.github.io/assets/buffon.md

 date:  2020-12-23
 ---

-**December 23, 2020.** *Buffon asked how likely it is that a randomly thrown needle will cross a line on ruled paper.
-Barbier's elementary solution is well-known, but less well-known is the elementary extension to noodles, random noodles, and a simple consequence for funny shaped wheels or "woodles".*
+**December 23, 2020.** *Buffon asked how likely it is that a needle thrown onto ruled paper will cross one of the lines.
+The 1860 solution of Barbier is well-known.
+Equally simple but less well-known are the extensions to noodles and shapes of constant width, which I briefly discuss.*

 #### Buffon's needle